Samer Mohdad

-Samer Mohdad (سامر معضاد, born December 22, 1964) is a Lebanese-Belgian photojournalist. visual artist and writer.
+Samer Mohdad (سامر معضاد, born 1964) is a Lebanese-Belgian photographer, visual artist and writer.

-Biography
+Early life and education

-Mohdad was born in Bzebdine, Lebanon on December 22, 1964.
+Mohdad was born in Bzebdine, Lebanon in 1964.
 His family moved to Aley following the outbreak of the Lebanese Civil War.
 Mohdad moved to Belgium and obtained a degree in the art of photography from École supérieure des arts Saint-Luc de Liège.

+Career

 Following his graduation in 1988, he joined Agence Vu in Paris.
-He later obtained Belgian citizenship.

-In 1990, Mohdad received a World Press Photo Award for General News.
 He held his first solo exhibition at Musée de l'Elysée in 1990.
-In 1997 he established the Arab Image Foundation with Fouad Elkoury and Akram Zaatari in Beirut.
+Also in 1990, Mohdad received an honorable mention in the World Press Photo award for General News In 1997 he established the Arab Image Foundation with Fouad Elkoury and Akram Zaatari in Beirut.